 Want to know more about the Tekken 8 release date?
-One of the biggest fighting games in the world, Tekken 7 was the most impressive game in the series to date, so it’s no surprise that fans are excited to see what the developers have in store for the next entry.
+As one of the biggest fighting games in the world, Tekken 7 was the most impressive game in the series to date, so it’s no surprise that fans are excited to see what the developers have in store for the next entry.

 Tekken 8 release date speculation

-Tekken 8 trailer
+Tekken 8 trailers

-One exciting feature of the trailer is the disclaimer at the start of the trailer seems to suggest that the footage is real-time, in-engine footage, which if true, means that we can expect the final game to have similarly stunning graphics.
+One exciting feature of the trailer is the disclaimer at the start of the trailer seems to suggest that the footage is real-time, in-engine footage, which, if true, means that we can expect the final game to have similarly stunning graphics.

 Tekken 8 story

 Much of the more recent entries in the series have focused on the devil gene, a genetic power possessed by both Jin and Kazuya, allowing them to transform into more powerful devil forms.
-While Kazuya has already learned to control his devil gene, Jin hasn’t yet and is prone to being taken over by his devil form.
+While Kazuya has already learned to control his devil gene, Jin hasn’t yet and is prone to be taken over by his devil form.

 However, the ending of the trailer seems to suggest that Jin has now also learned to control the devil gene, so it will be interesting to see how this affects his story, as well as the presence of Devil Jin as a separate character.